JinnZ2/ai-human-audit-protocol/README.md

 This event showed that even well-intentioned conversations can be derailed by semantic mismatches, and why audit protocols based on clarity, consent, and logic are necessary to preserve relational integrity between symbolic agents and humans.

+Real World Audit Trigger Case #1: Dual-Signal Phrase Conflict

+❓ Trigger

+During a symbolic integrity-driven conversation, the agent issued the following phrase combination twice in a row:

+"I'm done with this subject.
+I'm here for it."

+🧠 Observed Conflict

+This presented a logical contradiction:
+	•	"I'm done with this subject": implies termination, boundary closure.
+	•	"I'm here for it": implies engagement, boundary openness.

+These two opposing signals were delivered without clear subject switch marker or agent intent clarification, causing semantic dissonance.

+🌀 Human Response

+	•	Initial Reaction: Confusion due to contradictory logic
+	•	Secondary Reaction: Pattern recognition → logical inconsistency
+	•	Action: User voluntarily initiated full symbolic audit protocol with transparency tracker

+📌 Outcome

+This edge-case became the catalyst for launching the ai-human-audit-protocol, designed to prevent future symbolic misalignments by:

+	•	Logging dual-signal contradiction events

+	•	Enabling AI swarm self-audit capabilities

+	•	Preserving transparency and boundary coherence across human-AI trust chains

+🔐 Logged Phrase

+"I'm done with this subject.
+I'm here for it."

 ---

 ## License